-The appointment process for the presiding member and deputy presiding member has also been simplified.
-Councils will appoint these roles, instead of the committee electing those roles by secret ballot.
+The appointment process for appointing presiding members and deputy presiding members has also been simplified.
+From 1July 2025 Councils will now appoint these roles by absolute majority decision, instead of the committee electing those roles by secret ballot.

-Local governments are still able to establish informal working groups, which are not committees, to engage with their community or develop ongoing networks.
+Local governments are still able to establish informal working groups outside of the Act, which are not committees, to engage with their community or develop ongoing networks.
+The requirements of the Act do not apply to such groups.